Fantom-foundation/go-lachesis/docs/consensus.rst

 The dilemma is that pure common knowledge is not attainable in practical situations; particularly in asynchronous message passing systems with unreliable transports (like the two generals).
 Hence, we have to relax our requirements and rely on approximations of common knowledge.
-In Babble, we drop the simultaneity and allow participants to decide at different times.
+In Lachesis, we drop the simultaneity and allow participants to decide at different times.

 Gossip About Gossip